-- 21.(1) The data controller shall take appropriate measures to provide any information referred to in section 19 and section 20 and any communication under sections 10 to 18 and section 63 relating to processing to the data subject in a concise, transparent, intelligible and easily accessible form, using clear and plain language, in particular for any information addressed specifically to a child. - (2) The information pursuant to subsection (1) shall be provided in writing, or by other means, including, where appropriate, by electronic means. - (3) When requested by the data subject, the data controller may provide the information, pursuant to his rights under sections 10 to 15 and 18 orally provided that the identity of the data subject is verified. - (4) The data controller shall facilitate the exercise of data subject rights under sections 10 to 15 and 18. - (5) The data controller shall provide information on action taken on a request under sections 10 to 15 and 18 to the data subject without undue delay and in any event within one month of receipt of the request.
+- (2) The information pursuant to sub-section (1) shall be provided in writing, or by other means, including, where appropriate, by electronic means. - (3) When requested by a data subject, a data controller may provide the information, pursuant to the rights of the data subject under sections 11 to 16 and section 19, orally. - (4) Prior to providing information orally, a data controller shall verify the identity of the data subject. - (5) A data controller shall facilitate the exercise of data subject rights under sections 11 to 16 and 19. - (6) A data controller shall provide information on action taken on a request under sections 11 to 16 and 18 to the data subject without undue delay and in any event within one month of receipt of the request. - (7) The period of time referred to in sub-section (6) may be extended by two months where necessary, taking into account the complexity and number of the requests under sections 11 to 16 and 18. - (8) A data controller shall inform a data subject of any extension granted pursuant to sub-section (7) within one month of receipt of the request, together with the reasons for the delay. - (9) Where a data subject makes a request pursuant to his rights under sections 11 to 16 and 18 by electronic means, the information shall be provided by electronic means where possible, unless otherwise requested by the data subject. - (10) Where a data controller does not take action on the request of a data subject under this section, the data controller shall inform the data subject, without delay and not later than one month of receipt of the request, of-

-- (6) The period of time referred to in subsection (5) shall be extended by two months where necessary, taking into account the complexity and number of the requests under sections 10 to 15 and 18. - (7) The data controller shall inform the data subject of any extension granted pursuant to subsection (6) within one month of receipt of the request, together with the reasons for the delay. - (8) Where the data subject makes the request pursuant to his rights under sections 10 to 15 and 18 by electronic form means, the information shall be provided by electronic means where possible, unless otherwise requested by the data subject. - (9) Where the data controller does not take action on the request of the data subject under this section, the data controller shall inform the data subject without delay and at the latest within one month of receipt of the request of the reasons for not taking action and on the possibility of lodging a complaint with the Commissioner or appealing to the High Court. - (10) Information provided under section 18 and section 19 and any communication and any actions taken under sections 10 to 15 and 18 and section 63 shall be provided free of charge. - (11) Where requests referred to in this section from a data subject are manifestly unfounded or excessive, in particular because of their repetitive character, the data controller may either - (a) charge a reasonable fee taking into account the administrative costs of providing the information or communication or taking the action requested; or - (b) refuse to act on the request. - (12) The data subject may object to the decision of a data controller made pursuant to subsection (11) by lodging a complaint with the Commissioner or appealing to the Tribunal.
+- (a) the reasons for not taking action; and - (b) on the possibility of lodging a complaint with the Commissioner or appealing to the Supreme Court. - (11) Information provided under sections 19 and 20 and any communication and any action taken under sections 11 to 16, 19 and 59, shall be provided free of charge. - (12) Where requests referred to in this section from a data subject are manifestly unfounded or excessive, in particular because of their repetitive character, a data controller may- - (a) charge a reasonable fee taking into account the administrative costs of providing the information or communication or taking the action requested; or - (b) refuse to act on the request. - (13) A data subject may object to the decision of a data controller made pursuant to sub-section (12) by lodging a complaint with the Commissioner or appealing to the Tribunal. - (14) A data subject may be represented by a not-forprofit organisation when making complaints and pursuing appeals under this Act. - (15) For the purposes of sub-section (13), a data controller shall bear the burden of demonstrating the manifestly unfounded or excessive character of a request referred to in sub-section (12). - (16) Where a data controller has reasonable doubts concerning the identity of an individual making a request pursuant to sections 11 to 19, the data controller may request the provision of additional information necessary to confirm the identity of the data subject.